google/automl/efficientdet/keras/README.md

 * Large internal activations for backbone: our backbone uses a relatively large expansion ratio (6), causing the large expanded activations.
 * Deep BiFPN: our BiFPN has multiple top-down and bottom-up paths, which leads to a lot of intermediate memory usage during training.

-To train this model on GPU with low memory there is an experimental option gradient_checkpointing.
+To train this model on GPU with low memory there is an experimental option grad_checkpoint.

 Check these links for a high-level idea of what gradient checkpointing is doing:
 1. https://medium.com/tensorflow/fitting-larger-networks-into-memory-583e3c758ff9